XudongOliverShen/2021-fair-representation/README.md

 # Fairness Guarantees

-In [paper](https://arxiv.org/abs/2109.00545), we prove unknown prediction task's fairness w.r.t. seven fairness notion have a tight upper bound, if the predictions are made on fair representations.
-These upper bounds can be found by solving linear programs parameterized by the representation's fairness coefficient $\alpha$, discriminativeness coefficient $\beta$, and the population base rates $a$, $b$, $r$.
+In [paper](https://arxiv.org/abs/2109.00545), we prove that the downstream prediction task's fairness can be approximately guaranteed w.r.t. multiple fairness notions simultaneously, if the predictions are made using fair representations.
+These fairness guarantees (upper bounds) can be found by solving linear programs parameterized by the representation's fairness coefficient $\alpha$, discriminativeness coefficient $\beta$, and the population base rates $a$, $b$, $r$.
 We implement this linear program in `main_lp.py`.

 We use the commercial software Gurobi as the solver.
 An unlimited [academic license](https://www.gurobi.com/academia/academic-program-and-licenses/) can be easily obtained.
 The required Python package is follows: